 How to Become a Disney Travel Agent

 Have you ever considered becoming a Disney travel planner?
 It seems like the ultimate job for a Disney fanatic because you get paid to talk about Disney all day long.
 But is it really as fun and rewarding as it seems?
 And how exactly do you land Disney travel agent jobs without prior travel agency experience?
 There are several things you should consider before searching the Disney travel agent “join our team” listings.
 Let’s discuss the ins and outs of how to become a Disney travel agent.

 Main Benefit – How to Become a Disney Travel Agent

 Being a Disney travel agent certainly sounds like an enticing job.
 Your days are filled with thinking about, talking about, and researching Disney.
 It beats selling insurance every day, right?!
 Plus, any Disney vacation you go on is tax deductible as a research expense.
 It doesn’t get any better than that!

 Disney Travel Agent Jobs – Considerations – How to Become a Disney Travel Agent

 Without a doubt, becoming a Disney travel agent can be fun and rewarding.
 However, many new Disney travel agents are unaware of the pitfalls and challenges they may soon encounter.
 Here are a few things you should expect when trying to become a Disney Travel agent.

 Most host travel agencies categorize their travel planners as “independent contractors.”
-This means your sole source of income will be commissions from booking client’s travel.
+This means your sole source of income will be a commission from booking the client’s travel.
 In other words, you will not have a salary or wages to rely on.
 Rather, the number (and cost) of trips you book will determine your income.